 1. Eliminate the site Health grading

 If you have used the WordPress 5.2 version then you are familiar with the percentage score grade that was shown at the top of the Site Health status page.
-However many issues are encountered due to this system as some people considered this tool incorrect and confusing.
-Due to this tool the WordPress users try to reach a score of 100, they neglect all the credential details and information which are best for their website.
+However many issues are encountered due to this system as some people consider this tool incorrect and confusing.
+Due to this tool, WordPress users try to reach a score of 100, but they neglect all the credential details and information that are best for their website.

 In the latest version the Site Health Tool show doesn’t show this indicator in fact it now shows two options i.e

 2. Enhanced recovery emails